 Nabriva owns exclusive, worldwide rights to lefamulin.

 We intend to further pursue the development of this antibiotic and are developing a formulation that is also appropriate for pediatric use.
-We believe that its product profile also provides the opportunity to expand to additional indications beyond pneumonia, such as the treatment of acute bacterial skin and skin structure infections (ABSSSI), sexually transmitted infections (STIs), ventilator-associated bacterial pneumonia (VABP), hospital-acquired bacterial pneumonia (HABP), osteomyelitis, and prosthetic joint infections.
+We believe that lefamulin's product profile also provides the opportunity to expand to additional indications beyond pneumonia, such as the treatment of acute bacterial skin and skin structure infections (ABSSSI), sexually transmitted infections (STIs), ventilator-associated bacterial pneumonia (VABP), hospital-acquired bacterial pneumonia (HABP), osteomyelitis, and prosthetic joint infections.

 Lefamulin is an investigational medication that has not been found by the U.S. FDA to be safe or effective for any indication.